aminmarashi/JS-Interpreter/README.md

 - Check all the commits on the origin to identify the changes and update `CHANGELOG.md`
 - Bump the version according to semver rules
 - After PR is merged:
-  - Run `npm install` to install the dependencies
+  - Run `yarn install` to install the dependencies
-  - Run `npm publish` to publish the package
+  - Run `yarn publish` to publish the package
   - Push the version as a tag to Github